Venerons/civis/docs/manual.md

 Society      | Requirements | Effects
 ------------ | ------------ | ---
-Anarchy      | -            | No production, gold, science or food.
+Anarchy      | -            | No production, commerce, gold, science or food.
 Dispotism    | -            | No special effects.
 Available on the beginning of the game.
 Monarchy     | Divine Right | -
 Republic     | Education    | -